manticoresoftware/manticoresearch/manual/Reporting_bugs.md

 1 row in set (0,00 sec)
 ```

-Subcommand `shutdown` will send a TERM signal to the server and so will make it shut down.
-Since it is quite dangerous (nobody wants accidentally stop a production service), it:
-1. needs a VIP connection, and
+The subcommand `shutdown` will send a TERM signal to the server, causing it to shut down.
+This can be dangerous, as nobody wants to accidentally stop a production service.
+Therefore, it requires a VIP connection and the password to be used.
-2. needs the password

-Subcommand `crash` is literally causes crash.
-It may be used when setting up different things, like 'how system manager keeps livenes of the service', or 'how feasible is coredump tracking'.
+The subcommand `crash` literally causes a crash.
+It may be used for testing purposes, such as to test how the system manager maintains the service's liveness or to test the feasibility of tracking coredumps.

-If some commands is found useful in generic, we'll move them from `debug` subcommands to more generic and stable
-place (notice meaning of `debug tasks` and `debug sched` in the table as such examples).
+If some commands are found to be useful in a more general context, they may be moved from the debug subcommands to a more stable and generic location (as exemplified by the `debug tasks` and `debug sched` in the table).